codingmissions/codingmissions.github.io/_posts/beginners/2019-12-30-number-guess.md

 title: Number Guess Game
 description: |
   Build a number guessing game where MissionBot will choose any random number between 1 to 100.
-description_steps:
-  - If the user failed to enter the random number, the user will get a hint from MissionBot in the form of "Your guess was low, please enter higher number." if number is lower than the random number and vice-versa.
-  - Print message "Hurray!
-You Won."
-  - Also, calculate the score.
+Then, ask the user to guess the correct number.
+Maximum allowed guessing is 10.
 index: 1
 categories:
   - beginners